20

 P It is truly good, right, and salutary that we should at all times and in all places give thanks to You, holy Lord, almighty Father, everlasting God.
 And most especially are we bound to praise You on this day for the glorious resurrection of Your Son, Jesus Christ, the very Paschal Lamb, who was sacrificed for us and bore the sins of the world.
 By His dying He has destroyed death, and by His rising again He has restored to us everlasting life.
 Therefore with Mary Magdalene, Peter and John, and with all the witnesses of the resurrection, with angels and archangels, and with all the company of heaven we laud and magnify Your glorious name, evermore praising You and saying:

-Sanctus
+Sanctus LSB 195

-Hosanna in the highest.
+Hosanna, hosanna, hosanna in the highest.

-Blessed is He who comes in the name of the Lord.
+Blessed is He, blessed is He, blessed is He that cometh in the name of the Lord.

-Hosanna in the highest.
+Hosanna, hosanna, hosanna in the highest.

 The Words of Our Lord

 P On the night, in which he was betrayed, our Lord Jesus took bread, gave thanks, broke it, and gave it to his disciples saying, take, eat; this is my body which is given for you.
 Do this in remembrance of me.
-In the same also, after supper, he took the cup, gave thanks, and gave it to them saying, this cup is the New Testament in my blood, shed for you and for many, for the forgiveness of sins.
+In the same way also, after supper, he took the cup, gave thanks, and gave it to them saying, this cup is the New Testament in my blood, shed for you and for many, for the forgiveness of sins.
 Do this as often as you drink it, in remembrance of me.

 Lord's Prayer Invitation